ricleal/WorkOrders/README.md

 - Communication: We are looking for candidates with strong communication skills.
 This will be evaluated based on your Readme.md file.

+#

+Need to .env (See env.base for a template) file or edit the 2nd argument of getenv

+# Test

+pytest -vs

 # Production

 `gunicorn -w 2 --bind 0.0.0.0:8000 run_prod:app`